EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ```

 ## Get all evernode configurations - `async getAllHosts()`
-Get all the hosts without paginating.
+Gets all the hosts without paginating.

 ### Response format
 Returns the list of hosts.